 GRAB YOUR FREE

-Desperately craving your needs from childhood to still be met.
+friend.
+Desperately craving your needs from childhood to still be met healed or

-I use to easily fall out of love when really available loving men were very interested in me.
+I used to easily fall out of love when really available loving men were very interested in me.
 The discomfort overwhelmed me.
 I felt it was too much.

 Do you reach for food or booze?
 Or overwork instead?

 In marriage the chase is the first to go.
 Many affairs come

 The happier you become on the inside the less you need that

 So learn to be alone.
 Seek a spiritual connection.
 Fill you

 It was away in another country - drama free - that I first realised I missed the thrill of crisis, the chase and heightened sensations of wanting someone I could not have.
 There was a high with it that well - made me feel SO ALIVE.

 If your brain learned unhappiness growing up, you might be